Jared Padalecki: Personal life

 Padalecki's engagement to his Supernatural co-star Genevieve Cortese was announced in January 2010.
-They met when Cortese guest starred as Ruby on the show's fourth season.
+They met when Cortese guest-starred as Ruby on the show's fourth season.
 Padalecki proposed to her in front of their favorite painting, Joan of Arc, by French realist Jules Bastien-Lepage at New York's Metropolitan Museum of Art in October 2009.
 The pair married on February 27, 2010, in Cortese's hometown of Sun Valley, Idaho.
-On October 10, 2011, the couple announced that they were expecting their first child together.
-Their son was born on March 19, 2012.
-On December 22, 2013, Cortese gave birth to their second son.
-Their daughter was born on March 17, 2017.
-The couple resides in Austin, Texas with their three children.
+They have three children.

-Padalecki and Supernatural co-stars Jensen Ackles and Misha Collins supported Beto O'Rourke for the 2018 Senate election in Texas.
+Padalecki supported Beto O'Rourke for the 2018 Senate election in Texas alongside Supernatural co-stars Jensen Ackles and Misha Collins.

 Always Keep Fighting

 In March 2015, Padalecki launched his Always Keep Fighting campaign through Represent.com.
-His first campaign raised funds for To Write Love On Her Arms, which supports people struggling with depression, addiction, self-injury, and suicide.
+His first campaign raised funds for To Write Love on Her Arms, which supports people struggling with depression, addiction, self-injury and suicide.
 The cause is particularly close to Padalecki, who has been candid about his own struggles with depression.
 For the second campaign in the Always Keep Fighting series in April 2015, Padalecki partnered with co-star Jensen Ackles to release a shirt featuring both of their faces, to benefit their newly formed joint charitable fund.
 Over 70,000 shirts were sold.
 Later, Padalecki launched a third campaign selling a further 40,000 shirts.

 During San Diego Comic-Con 2015, more than 6,000 fans surprised Padalecki at the Supernatural panel by holding up candles for him, after having revealed his battle with depression earlier in the year.